SDraw/ml_mods_cvr/ml_pmc/README.md

 # Notes
 * Some avatars can have unordinary avatar hierarchy (scaled, rotated or with offset armature/parent objects).
 Possible fixes are being made upon reports or own findings.
-* Currently misbehaves with FBT, fix in progress.